JuliaEarth/GeoStats.jl/docs/src/simulation.md

 fig
 ```

+The list of available field processes, including practical examples
+can be found in the [Fields](random/fields.md) page.

+#### Parallel simulation

 All field processes support distributed parallel simulation
 with multiple Julia worker processes.
 Doing so requires using the
 [Distributed](https://docs.julialang.org/en/v1/stdlib/Distributed/)